OmriPy/Anti-Virus/README.md

 ```
 Make sure you wrote the root directory where needed.

-The file we created is the service which is going to run the script `<root dir>/route.sh` every time the system boots.
+The file we created is the service which is going to run the script `route.sh` every time the system boots.
 Now we need to make it actually run the script whenever the system boots:
 ```
 sudo su
 systemctl enable route